The toxins in cigarettes[i]

 Quit smoking Bethesda!

-So, wouldn’t you say it’s time?
+So, wouldn’t you say it’s time, for smoking-cessation in Bethesda?
 Just a few miles to your north lies my Kensington office.
-(You can consider Kensington North North Bethesda.)
+(You can consider: Kensington as North North Bethesda.)
 Give me a call, come on up, and let’s knock this out!
 (Or we can work over Zoom, which is just as effective as in-person, and you don’t have to leave your home.)

 Are you ready?
 I am ready!